 sgx_target_info_t

 Data structure of report target information.
-This is an input to function sgx_create_report and sgx_init_quote which is used to identify the enclave (its measurement and attributes) which will be able to verify the REPORT that is generated.
+This is an input to functions sgx create report and sgx init quote, which are used to identify the enclave (its measurement and attributes), which will be able to verify the generated REPORT.